 the metasofa sun-moon-earth clock is an earth-centric planetary orrery for locating the sun (yellow disc) and moon (blue disc) in the sky at any particular time, and for estimating tidal forces influencing oceans and emotions on earth.

 on the clock-face, the distance of the sun & moon discs from the center of the clock (earth) are proportional to their gravitational tidal forces upon the earth. closer to the center is stronger.

-the floating gray disc shows total tidal force of sun + moon, which depends on lunar phase. approx relative numbers - sun 5, moon 11, total from 6 (min) at full moon, up to 16 (max) at new moon.
+the floating gray disc shows combined tidal force of sun and moon, which depends on lunar phase. approx relative numbers - sun 5, moon 11, max 16 at new moon (11+5), min 6 at full moon (11-5).

 from the northern hemisphere of earth looking toward the southern sky, left on the clock-face is east, right is west, up is above the horizon, and down is hidden below the earth. as the earth rotates toward the east, the sun and moon and stars appear to rise in the east and set in the west. (for southern latitudes, see "how to use" below)